-This report outlines the Group's efforts in integrating longterm best practices into its operations, management and policies.
+This report outlines the Group's efforts in integrating long-term best practices into its operations, management and policies.
 We are committed to these holistic policies given our background in metal recycling, which defines our goals and responsibilities towards improving the environment.
 With the continued support of our stakeholders, we are empowered to continue making strides in our sustainability journey.

-Following the publication of our first sustainability report for FY2018, we have since taken steps to strengthen our reporting framework.
+Building on the progress made in FY2018 and FY2019, we have continued to strive in building the strength and integrity of our reporting framework.
 We have established sustainability working groups from various business functions, and formalised a reporting structure with oversight from our Board.